stoerr/AIGenPipeline/README.md

 4. **Generate parts of a file**: If you want to combine manually written and ai generated parts in one file, you can use the `-wp <marker>` option to replace a part of the output file.
 The marker should occur in exactly two lines of the already existing output file - the lines between them are replaced by the AI generated text.
-The first line must also contain the version commment (see below).
+The first line must also contain the version comment (see below).

    ```shell
    aigenpipeline -wp generatedtable -o outputfile.md -p maketablefromjson.txt input.json